bzaczynski/github-bookmarklet/README.md

 ## Why?

-My reviews tend to grow into hundreds of comments, which GitHub doesn't handle very with well because it isn't a common scenario.
-To avoid missing some comments that could be buried under a bunch of "Load More..." sections, I needed a way to extend GitHub's functionality so that they would load all with one click.
-Another missing piece are the toggle buttons to expand and collapse resolved or outdated conversations.
+My reviews tend to grow into hundreds of comments, which GitHub doesn't handle very well because it isn't a common scenario.
+To avoid missing some remarks that could be buried under a bunch of _Load More..._ sections, I needed a way to extend GitHub's functionality so that they would load all with one click.
+Another missing piece was a toggle button for expanding and collapsing resolved or outdated conversations.

 ## Installation